This guide is a #wiki, you are free to edit/update it using the icon in the bottom right corner of this post.

 - Calling them.
-Opening times are 09:30-17:30 CET.
+Opening times are 10:00-17:00 CEST Monday to Friday.
 Recommended for urgent queries.
 Experiences reported here on the forum indicate that they speak a range of languages.
 Support appears to have made improvements to call handling, and are implementing a language choice option.
 Local access numbers are also available for a number of countries.

 : +49 (0)69 6640 4302 (defaults to German)

-To make the experience as smooth as possible, here’s some tips:
+To make the experience as smooth as possible, here are some tips: